Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Have bubble gum blowing contests

 The weirder the gum the better.
-Get it at the rest areas and try all the different flavors.
+Get it at the rest stops and try all the different flavors.

 The License Plate Game

-Print a U.S. map off the computer and color in the states as you see license plates from each one.
+A road trip classic!
+Print a U.S. map and color in the states as you see license plates from each one.
 See if you can get all 50 states between Memorial Day and Labor Day.
 You might even record the time and date and the state where you saw it.
-This can be a family project as you build your "collection" of license plates together.
-Here's a collection of printable maps you can use for this game, or a simple List of the States to check off.
-Check out my article on the License Plate Game
+This can be a family project as you build your “collection” of license plates together.
+Here’s my printable page with a list of US States to check off.
+Also, check out my article on how to play the License Plate Game

 String Figures

 You just need a string or a piece of yarn for this one.
-See if you can make "Jacob's Ladder", "Kitty Whiskers", "Cup and Saucer", or play Cats Cradle!
-Here's a list of websites that have instructions and illustrations of all the old favorite string figures.
+See if you can make “Jacob’s Ladder“, “Kitty Whiskers“, “Cup and Saucer“, or play Cats Cradle!
+Here’s a page of mine that has instructions illustrations of all the old favorite string game figures, including pages with printable instructions and videos.
+ALSO — See my very popular MomsMinivan Youtube channel for over 40 instructional videos like How to Do Jacob’s Ladder.
+My videos are all filmed from the user’s point of view so you can follow along.

 Play Cards